 by Lee Dussinger

-While the headline hasn’t been printed just yet, America’s smart money almost unanimously agrees that a slowdown is occurring.
-As the end of 2022 creeps towards us, the experts estimate that an economic downturn will be upon us soon.
+As 2023 trundles along the mire of economic uncertainty, the economists estimate that an official economic downturn will be upon us soon.
 Inflation is still high and the Fed is still raising rates.
 As a marketer, this means your strategies must adapt for shallow consumer pockets and your own decreased marketing budgets.
 When formulating a recession marketing strategy that wins in uncertain economic times, it’s important to identify where you are now and what you can expect – and then start working to implement your ideas.
 One of the best ways to find your way, is to learn from those who’ve been here before and succeeded.
-To find inspiration, we’re breaking down recession marketing from the Great Recession of 2008!
+To find inspiration, we’re breaking down recession marketing examples from the Great Recession of 2008!

 Before we dive into the research, recommendations, and thought experiments, let’s establish a key tenet: marketing in a recession is even more challenging.
 However, a smart playbook, a strong brand, and a well-formulated plan can keep you afloat.
 In fact, if you invest precisely and execute well, you can even gain ground while other brands are forced to retreat.
-Let’s explore the fundamentals of the strategy, some market-tested examples – as well as the type of marketing investments that protect your market share now and build the foundation for future success.
+Let’s explore the fundamentals of the strategy, some market-tested examples – as well as the type of marketing spend investments that protect your market share now and build the foundation for future success.